Label305/Auja/index.md

 <h2 class="no-line">Implement Auja regardless of which server-side technology you use.</h2>

 <p class="leading underline"> You can describe the entire interface with JSON objects so there is no dependancy to a specific framework or server-side-language.
-However we've made it particularly easy to use [Auja with Laravel](https://github.com/Label305/Auja-Laravel). </p>
+However we've made it particularly easy to use <a href="https://github.com/Label305/Auja-Laravel">Auja with Laravel</a>. </p>

 <div class="wrapper">
     <div class="animated-gif">